Hans Duhan: Salzburg Festival

 Duhan made his debut at the Salzburg Festival as early as 1922: in the very first opera production of the festival he sang the title role three times in Mozart's Don Giovanni, at that time nobly called Don Juan, as the understudy of Alfred Jerger.
 He conducted Richard Strauss.
 His last appearance took place in 1937 at the last festival before the Anschluss, in a Liederabend together with the soprano Helen Gahagan, dedicated to "Österreichs Gegenwart im Lied".
 Works were sung by Josef Matthias Hauer, Hans Ewald Heller, Rudolph Reti, Joseph Marx, Alban Berg, Wilhelm Kienzl and Joseph Rinaldini.
 At the piano Joseph Marx and Fritz accompanied Kuba.
 Two of the composers had to emigrate shortly afterwards, a third (Hauer) was defamed by the National Socialists in the travelling exhibition "degenerate music".

 In the 1920s and 1930s, Duhan was an important pillar of the festival – in 1922 also as the first Count Almaviva in The Marriage of Figaro, in 1926 as the first cast of Don Giovanni, as prison director Frank in Die Fledermaus and as the music teacher in Ariadne auf Naxos, in 1927 again as Almaviva and Don Giovanni, in 1928 as first Papageno of the festival, 1933 as Melot in Tristan und Isolde and as soloist in Brahms' Deutsches Requiem, and from 1934 to 1936 again as Melot.
 As early as 1926 he was to perform a lieder recital, but this had to be cancelled due to indisposition.

 Lieder recitals and oratorios

 Duhan gave a series of lieder recitals, mainly singing works by Franz Schubert, Franz Liszt, Carl Loewe and Richard Strauss.
 Numerous audio documents of his song interpretations are available.
 He was the first singer to record all three song cycles of Franz Schubert – namely Die schöne Müllerin, Winterreise and the Schwanengesang.
-This was realized in 1928 for the His Master's Voice recording company.
+This was realized in 1928 for His Master's Voice.
 He also endeavoured to produce works by contemporary composers; in addition to the composers mentioned in the Salzburg Liederabend, he also interpreted works by Erich Zeisl who was later forced to emigrate.

 His Christ in Bach's St Matthew Passion signaled him above all as an oratorio singer.